godotengine/godot-docs/classes/class_quat.rst

 - void **set_euler** **(** :ref:`Vector3<class_Vector3>` euler **)**

-Sets the quaternion to a rotation specified by Euler angles (in the YXZ convention: first Z, then X, and Y last), given in the vector format as (X angle, Y angle, Z angle).
+Sets the quaternion to a rotation specified by Euler angles (in the YXZ convention: when decomposing, first Z, then X, and Y last), given in the vector format as (X angle, Y angle, Z angle).

 ----